wpilibsuite/allwpilib/design-docs/smart-motor-controllers.md

 - set the motor to brake or coast
 - invert the direction of the motor
 - set the PIDF coefficients for the motor

 - Note that the FTC SDK manually requires users to change the run mode of the motor when trying to do these things, also the run mode names make very little sense.
 WPILib does not do this for its Expansion Hub APIs.
 - **Note also that the builtin motor controllers on the Expansion Hub run their PID loops at a fixed 20 Hz rate for some reason.

 ## 3. Things The API Should Support

+### 3.1.
+Basic Control

+The API should support basic control of the motor: setThrottle (-1 to 1) and setVoltage (-Vbat to Vbat).
+It should also support getting the current throttle and voltage, setting the zero power behavior (brake or coast), and inverting the direction of the motor.

+### 3.2.
+Position Control

+The API should support position control of the motor: setPositionSetpoint in rotations and getPosition in rotations.
+This should ideally be implemented using a feedback and feedforward loop; as such there should be methods to set position constants, including P, I, D, and S, and continuous input control.

+- Open question: gravity feedforward?
+Because the gravity feedforward is different for elevators vs arms, I'm not sure if we should include it in the API.

+### 3.3.
+Velocity Control

+The API should support velocity control of the motor: setVelocitySetpoint in rotations per second and getVelocity in rotations per second.
+Similarly, should ideally be implemented using a feedback and feedforward loop; as such there should be methods to set velocity constants, including P, I, D, S, V, and A.

+- Open question: gravity feedforward? see above.

+### 3.4.
+Following Behavior

-Thus we think the API should support the following operations:
+The API should support following behavior, where one motor controller can follow another motor controller.

-- Set the throttle (aka power) of the motor between -1 and 1
-- Set the voltage of the motor between -Vbat and Vbat
-- Get the throttle (aka power) of the motor
-- Get the voltage of the motor
-- Set a position setpoint in ticks
-- Get the current position of the motor in ticks
-- Set a velocity setpoint in ticks per second
-- Get the current velocity of the motor in ticks per second
-- Set the brake mode of the motor to coast or brake
-- Invert the direction of the motor
-- Follow another motor controller
+### 3.5.
+Other Data

+The API should be able to set the encoder resolution (such that it can convert between encoder ticks and rotations in order to allow users to use rotations as the units for position and velocity control).
+It should also allow the user to get the current draw of the motor.

+- Open question: should we create an Encoder API and add it as a field to the motor controller / a `getEncoder()` method instead of `getPosition()` and `getVelocity()` methods?
+This would also allow users to be able to use alternate encoders for motors if they so choose.